 Indian Army paratroopers jump from a USAF C-130E over a drop zone near Air Force Station Agra, India, during Exercise COPE INDIA 2003.

 Cope India 2004

-During Cope India 04, both forces will conduct their first bilateral dissimilar air combat exercise together to enhance relations and the understanding of each other's mutual capabilities.
-U.S. Air Force assets participating include F-15 aircraft and approximately 140 personnel from Elmendorf AFB, Alaska.
+During Cope India 04, both forces conducted their first bilateral dissimilar air combat exercise together to enhance relations and the understanding of each other's mutual capabilities.
+US Air Force assets participating included F-15 aircraft and approximately 140 personnel from Elmendorf AFB, Alaska.
 A variety of IAF aircraft will participate including Mirage 2000, MIG-21, MIG-27, SU-30 and Jaguar.